Lab 4: Client Side Javascript

 , in the developer pane.
 You can also view any errors, that your program may be throwing, in this tab.
 Please read the errors attentively.
 The file and line number at which the error is occuring shows up on the right hand side of that row.

-It is okay to look up the errors online to fine an way to resolve them.
+It is okay to look up the errors online to find ways to resolve them.

 B. (recommended).
 Using the debugger in the browser